exreplay/vuex-decorators/README.md

 yarn add @averjs/vuex-decorators
 ```

+### Babel

-In order for the decorators and the classes to work, you need have a few babel plugins installed.
+In order for the Decorators and the classes to work, you need have a few babel plugins installed.
 Also keep in mind that if you want to use the `@HasGetterAndMutation`-Decorator for example, the babel plugins have to be >= 7.2.

 - @babel/plugin-proposal-class-properties
 - @babel/plugin-proposal-decorators

+### Typescript

+To make this plugin work with Typescript the only thing you have to do is to enable `experimentalDecorators` in your `tsconfig.json`.

 ## How it works